The strategy behind the new $1 million reward in the Nancy Guthrie investigation

 “Again, (the $1 million reward) is a tactic; I would have expected it to be earlier on in this investigation, not midway through the fourth week.”

-CNN’s Josh Campbell, Elizabeth Hartfield and Brian Stelter contributed to this report
+CNN’s Josh Campbell, Alisha Ebrahimji, Elizabeth Hartfield and Brian Stelter contributed to this report.

 The-CNN-Wire